Johann Georg Bausum: Life and mission work

 Bausum's first marriage was to Maria Tarn Dyer, widow of Samuel Dyer, an LMS missionary, in 1845.
 She was an English missionary and considerably older than himself.

 Samuel Dyer worked in Penang from 1827 to 1845 and then at Malacca and Singapore, and produced a "Vocabulary of the Hok-kien Dialect".
 Maria had three children from her first marriage, all who were born in Penang and who later became missionaries in China.
 Their daughter, Maria Dyer, eventually married an even more famous missionary, James Hudson Taylor, founder of the China Inland Mission.

-After Dyer's death in Macao, Maria returned to Penang in 1843 to take over the LMS Chinese girl's school.
+After Dyer's death in Macao, Maria returned to Penang in 1843 to take over the LMS Chinese girls' school.
 Here, she met Bausum and the two married in 1845.
 In view of Mrs. Bausum's previous contributions as the wife of an LMS missionary, the London Missionary Society decided to allow the Bausums to make use of the property in exchange for its upkeep.
 Maria Bausum died in 1946, and her epithet states that "She devoted her life to the extension of Christ’s Kingdom among the Chinese females in the Straits...."

 After Maria's death, Bausum married Jemima Poppy, a missionary who had come to Penang to work in women's education.
 The couple wed at St. Andrew's Cathedral in Singapore on 23 May 1848.
 The couple had four children, Mary Elizabeth (b.
 15 October 1849), George Frederick (b.
 20 November 1850), Samuel Gottlieb (b.
 3 July 1853, d.
 19 April 1854) and Louisa Jane (b.
 3 March 1855, d.
 9 March 1855).
 Bausum continued his mission in Penang, where he died of heart failure in 1855.
 The eldest daughter, Mary Elizabeth Bausum (1849–1926), who was born in Penang, sailed to China with the China Inland Mission in 1866 and had a long missionary career in China.